andmos/SNS/README.md

 ===

 Simple Network Server (SNS) contains default server setups for the subject "Network Security".
-It contains installfiles for a Ubuntu server running the most normal server - roles, but is taylor made to be demonstrating different aspects of network security, including IDS, mailserver, firewall, LAMP, webproxy and so on.
+It contains installfiles for an Ubuntu server running the most normal server - roles, but is taylor made to be demonstrating different aspects of network security, including IDS, mailserver, firewall, LAMP, webproxy and so on.

 This repo contains a Vagrantfile for current setup, as well as setupscripts for the project.